Conduitry/defiler/API.md

 ### `close()`

-Close all of the attached Gazes.
+Close all of the attached Chokidar watches.

 ## Events